aimat-lab/3DSC/README.md

 </p>

 # The 3DSC database
-This repository contains the code and data used to create the 3DSC database, the first extensive database of superconductors with their critical temperature *T*<sub>c</sub> and their three-dimensional crystal structure.
+This repository contains data and code of the 3DSC database, the first extensive database of superconductors with their critical temperature *T*<sub>c</sub> and their three-dimensional crystal structure.
 We describe the database and the algorithm to generate it in our paper TODO INSERT_LINK[1].

 ## Using the 3DSC database